A Rock Run Greenway Trail closure caused by the City of Joliet's sewer improvement project is drawing to a close

-The closure affects a section of the trail Joliet Junior College owns on its campus and a portion owned by the Forest Preserve District.
+The closure has affected a section of the trail Joliet Junior College owns on its campus and a portion owned by the Forest Preserve District.

 The city warns that trail users should not enter the work zone and they should use extreme caution while they are in the project's vicinity.